jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 And now, time to render (the silhouette of) a sphere!
 And success!
 (So slow, though!
 Still a success!)

 Trying to use [`cargo-instruments`](https://github.com/cmyr/cargo-instruments/) to determine why the `sphere` example is running so slowly but I get a `failed to parse lock file` error when I run `cargo instruments`.
 Tried running `cargo update` in case that might help but no luck.

+Oops!
+Forgot to journal.
+So profiling was a bust _but_ my program is suddenly inexplicably much faster than I expected?
+Wondering if something in the background was eating up a lot of processing power.

+Now onto _amazing_ news: We have perspective projection!
+Whoooo!